In a world of fugitives, the person taking the opposite direction will appear to run away. — T.S. Eliot

 I believe knowledge enhances the fun of travel.
 From the logistics aspect, knowing more about where you are going and how to get there can save a lot of time and stress.
 I’ve been beyond grateful to the bloggers who have given warnings about taxi maffias, tips on how to save on flights, where to eat and rest, find wifi, or just good, clear, correct directions.
 But information needs to be updated and added to all the time.
 As I travel, I hope to offer some blog posts with helpful information in this same respect.

 On the other hand, the beauty of travel lies in the people, cultures, history, and stories of places.
 Anytime I can, I’d like to share inspiring stories of people we meet on the road and write about little-known histories.
 If this it your kind of thing too, I’d encourage you to start with Pheakdey’s story.
-She’s a disabled orphan from Cambodia who was almost sold as a sex slave, but instead was saved, came to know Jesus, and now has a thriving family and business.
+She’s a disabled orphan from Cambodia who was almost kidnapped, but instead was saved, came to know Jesus, and now has a thriving family and business.

 Last but not least, the process of traveling with my handicapped sister comes with its own struggles and rewards.
 We know we are not the only ones who travel with a person of special needs, but on the whole, travel is not seen as a mainstream option.
 So I’ll continue sharing about that as well.
 You can read more about this topic here.